(Continue reading or skip down to the best solution.)

 4. Not contained, but better than handling a snap trap.

-5. Rental of trap was a repeat cost.
+5. The rental of the trap was a repeating cost.

 6. Environmentally friendly.